afroisalreadyinu/miniboss/README.md

 - [ ] Running tests once system started
 - [ ] Using context values in tests
 - [ ] Dependent test suites and setups
-- [x] Bug: context values when reloading a service
-- [x] Derive exceptions from a base `MinibossException`
-- [x] Don't use existing container if env changed
-- [x] Build and restart a container
-- [x] Stop signal as an option on service def